biozz/notebase/web/modules/pocketbase/Pinia-Colada-Transition-Plan.md

 # Pinia Colada Transition Plan for PocketBase

 ## Overview
-This document outlines the plan to transition from a manual client setup to using [Pinia Colada](https://pinia-colada.esm.dev/) for data fetching in our PocketBase module.
+This document outlines the plan to transition from a manual client setup to using [Pinia Colada](https://pinia-colada.esm.dev/) for data fetching in our PocketBase integration.
 Pinia Colada offers automatic caching, async state management, and a powerful plugin system which will streamline our state management process.

 ## Goals
 - Replace manual API calls with Pinia Colada's data fetching capabilities.